Oleamide occurs naturally in the body and in certain plants like the one above.

 Also on the blog:

 Gabriel Salazar likes it when he falls asleep fast.
-He says, “No thank you!” to laying in bed with his eyes wide open.
-He enjoys learning about new compounds that will help him get a good night of sleep easily and without addiction.
+He says, “No thank you!” to lying in bed with his eyes open.
+He enjoys learning about new compounds that will help him get a good night’s sleep easily and without addiction.

 Some of the links in this post are affiliate links.
-This means that if you click on the link and purchase the item, the DRS receives a small commission at no extra cost to you.
+This means that if you click on the link and purchase the item, the DRS receives a small commission at no extra cost.
 All opinions remain unaffected by this arrangement.